 Most families plan trips or vacations in order to spend time together and to bring joy to all who are present.
 So while you may not be able to achieve TOTAL perfection with your healing diet when you’re away from home, you can come pretty darn close!
 This is a good time to remember that our bodies are resilient and can adapt to occasional minor imperfections such as week-long vacations, so please give yourself some grace.
-We also encourage you to consider that bringing JOY and HAPPINESS to your family is just as important as your health!
+I also encourage you to consider that bringing JOY and HAPPINESS to your family is just as important as your health!

-The way we see it, there are two major components of traveling to account for.
+The way I see it, there are two major components of traveling to account for.
 Firstly, the actual traveling from your home to your destination.
 If you’re taking a road trip, it’s fairly easy to fill a cooler with all kinds of healthy snacks and drinks (That is, as long as you have the car space for the cooler.
 You can split your items up into smaller coolers/bags if space is an issue.)

 If you’re traveling by plane, know that you can absolutely bring your own food on an airplane!
 Some of our preferred plane food options for our trip included salads, potatoes, and black beans, as well as raw foods like spinach, and fresh fruit and veggies.
 We packed our food in a carry-on and also brought tea, honey, and lemon slices to add to the water you purchase (once through security).
 This is especially helpful on long flights.